JetBlack011/turtle-animations/README.md

 ## Usage

-Normally, to create a turtle object on the screen and change its image, one would do as such:
+Normally, to create a turtle object on the screen and change its shape, one would do as such:
 ```
 shelly = turtle.Turtle()
 shelly.shape('image.gif')